 Veritas Seminary in Murrieta, California, is another project of Norman Geisler, who currently teaches there along with several published apologists, including Ron Rhodes, Joseph Holden, and William Nix.

 This young school shows many of the distinctives of its east-coast elder, Southern Evangelical Seminary.
 Several faculty hale from SES.
 The layout of the curriculum and degree programs are similar to SES.
 Veritas looks much like SES did in its first few years.

 It does offer MA and MDiv degrees and a certificate, all in apologetics.
 Standard classes are available, in addition to streaming and correspondence courses.

 The cost is very affordable at $215 per credit hour.

-Beginning in the Fall of 2012, the well-accredited Denver Seminary (DS) will be offering an M.A. in Apologetics and Ethics, as well as an MDiv in Apologetics.
+In the Fall of 2012, the well-accredited Denver Seminary (DS) began offering an M.A. in Apologetics and Ethics, as well as an MDiv in Apologetics.